ianchanning/neural-network-js/tutorial/slides.tex.md

 Which weights give the best predictions?

-# I want to adjust the weights to improve my guess
+# Adjust the weights to improve my guess

 Feed the difference back into the weights